-PSC was created primarily to engage in providing hauling, trucking services, and other logistics services.
+PSC was created primarily to engage in providing hauling, trucking, and other logistics services.
 PSC was registered with the SEC on January 31, 2007 and started commercial operations in 2008.

-BIPC, which was acquired by the Company last March 10, 2009, was incorporated in the Philippines and registered with the Philippine Securities and Exchange Commission (SEC) on March 7, 1996.
-The Company is engaged in real estate development.
-The Company is also registered with the Housing and Land Use Regulatory Board (HLURB) under Executive Order No. 648.
+BIPC, which was acquired by PPPI last March 10, 2009, was incorporated in the Philippines and registered with the Philippine Securities and Exchange Commission (SEC) on March 7, 1996.
+BIPC is engaged in real estate development.
+BIPC is also registered with the Housing and Land Use Regulatory Board (HLURB) under Executive Order No. 648.